For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Here are some key facts about employment prospects and the graduate job market in Manchester:

-Manchester has one of the most competitive job markets due to other fast-paced development and great transport links to other areas in England.
+• Manchester has one of the most competitive job markets due to its fast-paced development and great transport links to other areas in England.

 Lifestyle in Manchester